-Stray dogs can be a danger, not just to themselves, but to the public and road users.
-The law states that if we find a dog straying in a public place, we can seize it and take it to our designated kennels.
+Stray dogs can be a danger, not just to themselves but to the public and road users.
+The law states that if we find a dog straying in a public place we can seize it and take it to our designated kennels.

-If you find a stray dog, you have a legal duty to report it to the dog warden service straight away.
-If you don't, you could be prosecuted.
+If you find a stray dog you have a legal duty to report it to the dog warden service straight away.
+If you don't you could be prosecuted.

-Report a stray dog
+Reporting a stray or lost dog

-If the dog's not wearing a collar and ID tag, which would allow you to reunite it with it's owner, you can use our online form below to report it.
+If you find a stray dog that's not wearing a collar and ID tag which would allow you to reunite it with it's owner, you can use our online form below to report it.

-If you've lost your own dog, you can use the same form to tell us about it.
+If you've lost your own dog you can use the same form to tell us about it.
 Someone may find your dog and report it to us and we'll be able to let you know if we've picked your dog up and how you can get it back.

-If the dog is injured, please contact the RSPCA on 0300 1234 999.
+If the dog is injured please contact the RSPCA on 0300 1234 999.

 What happens next

-We'll pick up the stray and take it to our kennels, where we'll keep it for seven days, unless the owner comes forward to reclaim it.
+We'll pick up the stray and take it to our kennels where we'll keep it for seven days, unless the owner comes forward to reclaim it.

 If no-one claims the dog after seven days, we'll try to find it a new home or send it to a dog rescue charity.